Change the law, change the world

 This is the other side of the bike lane problem.
 There are countless reason that could require roadwork in a bike lane.
 Like maybe they have to fix a problem beneath the roadway, or do some work to accommodate a construction project on the side of the road.
 Or maybe it’s just a city crew fixing a pothole or crack in the road.

 The solution is simple.
-Just require that anytime roadwork is done on a designated bike path, bike lane or bike route, the road surface must be returned to it’s original condition — or better.
+Just require that anytime roadwork is done on a designated bike path, or a bike lane or any other part of the roadway where cyclists can be reasonably expected to ride, the road surface must be returned to it’s original condition — or better.
 Just take a few extra minutes to smooth out the patches and fill up the dips.
 Honestly, is that so hard?

-7. Drivers should bear full responsibility for any accidents in a bike lane
+7. Drivers should bear responsibility for any collisions in a bike lane

 There is simply no reason why any driver should ever turn into the path of a rider, back in or out of a parking space without checking for oncoming bikes, or open a door into a rider in a bike lane because he didn’t check his mirrors first.

-So let’s make it clear that those few feet of asphalt belong to us, and it is the responsibility of the driver to enter, cross or stop in the bike lane safely — not the responsibility of the rider to avoid him.
-And therefore, the driver should bear 100% responsibility for any accident that occurs with a cyclist riding safely, and legally, in any bike lane.
+So let’s make it clear that those few feet of asphalt belong to us, and it is the responsibility of the driver to enter, cross or stop in the bike lane safely — not the responsibility of riders to avoid him.
+And therefore, unless it can be shown that the bike rider was clearly at fault, the driver should bear 100% responsibility for any collision that occurs with a cyclist riding safely, and legally, in any bike lane.

 8. Require regular police and maintenance patrols of all off-road bike paths